Los Angeles Lakers radio networks: On-air personnel

 Current announcers for the English-language network include John Ireland as the play-by-play announcer since 2011.
 The color commentator since 2004 is former Lakers player (with the team for their 1987 & 1988 championships) Mychal Thompson.
-Thompson, who originally worked with Spiro Deedes stayed on as an announcer when the broadcasts moved from KLAC to KSPN at the start of the 2009-2010 season.
+Thompson, who originally worked with Spero Dedes stayed on as an announcer when the broadcasts moved from KLAC to KSPN at the start of the 2009–2010 season.

 Former on-air personnel for the network have included legendary play-by-play announcer Chick Hearn and former NBA player Stu Lantz as a color commentator.
 Pat Riley served as a color commentator for the network from 1977 until late 1979 when he became an assistant coach for the team.

 English-language network

 The English-language Los Angeles Lakers Radio Network is a three-state, 11-station network with KSPN ("710 ESPN") serving as the flagship.
-Starting with the 2009-2010 season, KSPN took over the flagship position under a five-year deal, thus ending the Lakers' three-decade relationship with KLAC.
+Starting with the 2009–2010 season, KSPN took over the flagship position under a five-year deal, thus ending the Lakers' three-decade relationship with KLAC.
 KLAC served as the Lakers' flagship station from 1977 to 2009.